 Our campus are friendly and compact with a community feel, offering first-class, sustainable facilities for learning, teaching and student life.
 Our campus is split into 'Quarters': King Alfred Quarter, West Downs Quarter, Medecroft Quarter and Bar End Quarter.

-King Alfred Campus
+King Alfred Quarter

 We are proud that all of our recent developments meet the highest environmental standards.
 They feature a number of eco-friendly innovations such as natural ventilation, energy-efficient lighting, air source heat pumps, solar panels and a wildflower roof.

 Open seven days a week and 24 hours a day, our Martial Rose Library has over 300,000 books as well as a huge digital library of academic journals, e-books and databases.
 There are also study rooms which can be booked for group work sessions, and a borrowing service for popular fiction and non-fiction books, and a range of newspapers and magazines.